Kendall Harmon: Traditional Anglican writing and activism

-Harmon has frequently written and commented on homosexuality, which he has deemed "unnatural," with conservative Christian views.
 Harmon criticized the ordination of Robert Williams in "Should a Practicing Homosexual be Ordained in the Episcopal Church Today?," an editorial published in church newsletter Jubilate Deo in February 1990.
 His 2005 article "Anglicanism at the Crossroads", in which he detailed a conservative Christian view of homosexuality's incompatibility with biblical scripture, appeared in The Guardian.

+In 2004, he commented on the increased number of same-sex union ceremonies within the church.
 He decried the election of homosexual bishops Gene Robinson in 2003 and Mary Douglas Glasspool in 2009.
 Following the election of Robinson at the 2003 General Convention of the Episcopal Church, he read a statement on behalf of the conservatives that claimed that the church had left the Anglican faith.
-Harmon call for the intervention of the Archbishop of Canterbury.
+Harmon called for the intervention of the Archbishop of Canterbury.
 In 2007, Rowan Williams, the Archbishop of Canterbury, chaired a group that assessed the U.S. Episcopal Church's supporting for gay clergy and congregation; Harmon deemed the group's concluding report "poor".
+Harmon also objected to the 2009 election of Thew Forrester, who practiced Zen Buddhism and amended the liturgy without approval.